asyncapi/parser-js/.changeset/bubble-beach.md

 "@asyncapi/parser": minor
 ---

-Adding the parser into monorepo (Turborepo).
-No new features or bugfixes were introduced.
+Adding the Way the generator is imported in Nunjucks filter.